alperozisik/imc-blogs/setup development enviornment with OMH/blog.md

 ## omce-tools
 `${workspaceFolder}` stands for full path of your workspace folder.
 Omce tools is a node.js based program.
-In oder to set it up, open a command line or terminal within `${workspaceFolder}/omce-tools/omce-tools`
+In order to set it up, open a command line or terminal within `${workspaceFolder}/omce-tools/omce-tools`
 ```shell
 npm i -g
 cd node-configurations